unep-grid/mapx-documentation/index.rst

    statistical data.

 Although, the content has been prepared and reviewed with utmost care by the authors, errors may still exist.
-As such, UNEP/GRID-Geneva and the authors disclaim any responsibility or liability for errors and their potential impact.
+As such, GRID-Geneva and the authors disclaim any responsibility or liability for errors and their potential impact.

 We welcome any feedback regarding inaccuracies you may encounter and encourage you to contact us at info@mapx.org.

-The documentation features both internal and external links: internal links guide you within the document, whereas external links lead to web addresses that may not be associated with UNEP/GRID-Geneva.
+The documentation features both internal and external links: internal links guide you within the document, whereas external links lead to web addresses that may not be associated with GRID-Geneva.

 .. tip::
    To open links in new tabs, the following shortcuts can be used: